Retreats

 Transitions are a part of daily life, but often they create a sense of disorientation.
 Learn how to navigate beginnings, endings, and the liminal spaces that lie in between.

-We’ll explore rituals to help us grieve, celebrate, and release so that we can move forward with freedom and clarity, as well as exercises to integrate gifts from past seasons into our present lives.
+In this two-part online retreat, we’ll explore rituals to help us grieve, celebrate, and release so that we can move forward with freedom and clarity, as well as exercises to integrate gifts from past seasons into our present lives.

 The Stories We Tell About Our Bodies